maixnor/wu-quartz/content/Previous Questions BS.md

 	1. Correct
 48. When a company pays back a loan, then [[EBIT]] increases
 	1. False
-49. Herzberg's theory explains the importance of extrinsic [[motivation]]
+49. Herzberg's theory explains the importance of extrinsic [[Motivation]]
 	50. False
 50. The "[[Taylorism|Taylorism]]" approach emphasizes the important role of [[leadership]].
 	1. False